 You don’t have to be a seasoned adventurer to hike from Jiankou to Mutianyu Great Wall.
 But just because it’s popular doesn’t mean it’s easy.
-If you’re thinking about hiking it for the first time, consider these tips before you go.
+If you’re thinking about walking it for the first time, consider these tips.

 1. Dress Appropriately.

 You can climb to reach Zhengbeilou Tower in a sturdy pair of sneakers, but it’s best to opt for something with ankle support.
 The trail is steep and mostly dirt.

 You probably need hiking poles, and it’s a good idea to bring along a sunhat and sunglasses in Summer and Fall.
 If possible, avoid wearing cotton – it traps moisture in summer.
 Wool or microfiber clothing is best.

 2. Pack Light.

 Packing only the essentials can help you hike Jiankou & Mutianyu successfully.
 Avoid bringing unnecessary items that will only make your backpack heavy and bulky.

-Just bring only what you need like water, snacks, hat, etc. for a day hike.
+Just bring only what you need, like water, snacks, a hat, etc., for a day hike.
 You’ll feel more comfortable on your journey with a lighter pack.

 3. Eat A Big Breakfast Before Your Hike.

-Eating a lot of food will boost your metabolism, which will generate body heat, and keep you going all the way to the top.
+Eating a lot of food will boost your metabolism, generate body heat, and keep you going all the way to the top.

 4. Postpone Your Hike If the Weather Is Bad.

-The weather in Jiankou Great Wall is unpredictable, and it change unexpectedly.
-Before you start your walk check Jiankou & Mutianyu Weather Forecast – if high winds, heavy rain/snow or low cloud is predicted, it is better to save your walk for a clearer day.
+The weather in Jiankou Great Wall is unpredictable, and it changes unexpectedly.
+Before you start your walk, check Jiankou & Mutianyu Weather Forecast – if high winds, heavy rain/snow, or low cloud are predicted, it is better to save your walk for a clearer day.